pgjones/quart-db/docs/how_to_guides/configuration.rst

 is ``None`` by default (set via constructor argument).

 ``QUART_DB_MIGRATIONS_FOLDER`` refers to the location of the migrations folder relative to the app's root path.
+You can set this to `None` in order to disable the migrations system.

 ``QUART_DB_DATA_PATH`` refers to the location of the data module relative to the app's root path.